qemu/qemu/docs/devel/build-system.rst

    Determine if $COMMAND exists in the current environment, either as a shell builtin, or executable binary, returning 0 on success.

-`path_of $COMMAND`
-   Return the fully qualified path of $COMMAND, printing it to stdout, and returning 0 on success.

 `check_define $NAME`
    Determine if the macro $NAME is defined by the system C compiler